 Before & Afters

-New plastic surgery figures released by the British Association of Aesthetic Plastic Surgeons (BAAPS), have revealed breast reductions are on the rise, while breast augmentation demand has dropped.
+New plastic surgery figures released by the British Association of Aesthetic Plastic Surgeons (BAAPS), show breast reductions are on the rise, while breast augmentation demand has dropped.

 The procedure often results in a more lifted appearance of the breasts too.
 The areolas can also be made smaller to match the reduction in breast size for more natural looking results.
 It typically requires a two to four week recovery time and is a fairly straightforward procedure.